Updated 11.06.2025

 What data are available via Findata?

-Download: Act on the Secondary Use of Health and Social Data (PDF file, 5.4 MB).
+More details on available data: Act on the Secondary Use of Health and Social Data (PDF file, 5.4 MB).

 Links to data controllers’ websites and data descriptions